Finding FUN things to do outside can be intimidating for parents sometimes, but it’s always worth the effort.

 34. Dance To The Music.
 Turn on the music and turn out the lights.
 With glow sticks around your head, waist and ankles for semi-anonymous dancing excitement.

 35. Tass The Rings.
 Use those bottles you have for bowling (#28 above) and toss glow-in-the-dark rings around their necks, like old-time circus fun.
 There are so many glow in the dark options like football, ring toss, Frisbee, and more

 36. Roast S'Mores.
 The ultimate night time adventure is a bonfire, ideal for roasting marshmallows and making s'mores.
 Bring a guitar and a tune to sing the night away.

 37. Toss the Disc.
 Disc golf (aka Frisbee golf) is all the rage, and it's fun for kids of all ages.
 Four Georgia State Parks offer disc courses for a small fee, and often times city or county parks near you will have 9-hole courses, as well.
 Not familiar?
 Here are the rules.

 38. Cache in on Fun.
 Our family LOVES geocaching, and now with phone apps, it's even easier.
 We have found so many hidden gems across the state by tracking new caches as we travel.

 40. Become a Jr. Ranger.
 The Junior Ranger program is another family favorite.
 It doesn't matter what state you're visiting, or even if you're visiting a state park, historic site, or national park -- there is probably a Junior Ranger program.

 42. Peddle the Peddle Boats.
 My youngest is still a little leery of kayaks, but he loves heading out on the water with a paddle boat.
-He even talked his Grampa into an adventure when we last visited The Rock Ranch.
-You can also find them at many state parks for only a nominal fee.
+You can find them at many state parks for only a nominal fee.

 44. Taste Spring Water.
 Have your kids ever tried water right from a spring?
 My boys loved venturing to Cave Spring and Indian Springs to taste the water.
 It was an interesting comparison since one is sulphuric and the other is not.
 Bring the kids and several jugs to fill while you are there.